 The pay-per-view category’s explosive year can be traced to a number of factors, including better marketing from operators and distributors; more exposure to main event fighters through cable and online outlets; and a better viewing experience through the advent of HDTV and digital sound.

-But the greatest catalyst for PPV’s success is also the most elementary: event providers, wary of competition from each other, are giving viewers events they want to see.
+But the greatest catalyst for PPV’s success is also the most elementary: distributors are giving viewers events they want to see, particularly on the boxing front.

 Just last week, In Demand declared it’s teamed with the Metropolitan Opera to deliver eight performances from the renowned opera house on an on-demand transactional basis beginning in January.